 - Show appreciation by acknowledging their time and insights

 Strong partnerships bring more than money.
 You gain mentors who help sharpen your strategy, open doors to new networks and offer guidance when obstacles arise.
-When you share progress and setbacks in a clear, honest way, backers feel more invested in your journey.
+If investor rights are creeping beyond normal, calibrate with standard seed legal terms and keep control where it belongs.

 Conclusion